fsuarez6/takktile_raspberry/README.md

 ### Testing Installation (Without ROS)

-If you don't want to use ROS you can use the `read_takkstrip` python module directly.
-Go to the folder `/takktile_ros/takktile_raspberry/src/takktile_raspberry` and run:
+If you don't want to use ROS you can use the `takkstrip` python module directly.
+Go to the folder `/takktile_raspberry/takktile_interface/src/takktile_interface` and run:

 ```
-$ python read_takkstrip.py --strips 3 --sensors_per_strip 4
+$ python takkstrip.py --strips 3 --sensors_per_strip 4
 (Pressure [KPa], Temperature [C])
 Sensor 0x0: (347.248047, 24.439252)
 Sensor 0x1: (234.890625, 24.252336)